Baked Ziti

 First layers of pasta, cheese, and sauce in the casserole dish

 Pour half of the sauce coated ziti into a 9×13″ casserole dish.
-Add half of the ricotta mixture on top of the ziti in small dollops, then add half of the red sauce on top.
+Add half of the ricotta mixture on top of the pasta in small dollops, then add half of the red sauce on top.
 Don’t worry if the layers don’t cover each other in a solid layer.
 It doesn’t have to be perfect!

 Second layers of pasta, ricotta, and sauce, and final layer of mozzarella